How to use standalone UINavigationBar in iOS

 Adding UINavigationBar

 Customise your bar, then declare layout constraints.
 You only need to pin left, right, and top.
-Note that you need to implement UINavigationBarDelegate
+Note that you need to implement UINavigationBarDelegate to attach bar to status bar, so that it appears good on iPhone X too

 1 | let navigationBar = UINavigationBar() |